A Bit About W. E. Boyden

 Boyden served as President of the new Sandwich Savings Bank which was founded in 1856 by glass factory owner Deming Jarves and other local merchants and landowners.

-In 1857 he built what became known as the “Boyden Block” on Main Street between the Unitarian Church and the Central House.
+In 1857 he established what became known as the “Boyden Block” on Main Street between the Unitarian Church and the Central House.
 It consisted of a long building of several shops and a large hall upstairs where the DeWitt Clinton Lodge of Masons met and the Charles Chipman Post #132 G. A. R. and Relief Corps and Sons of Veterans had its headquarters.
 He also built a large livery stable adjoining where he kept his old Plymouth stage coaches.
+The Boyden Block and Boyden’s homes were built by Gustavus Howland who also built the Boardwalk.
+He was the son of Ellis Howland who built Sandwich Town Hall in 1834.

 Boyden supported the Sandwich troops in the Civil War and gave a sword to Captain Charles Chipman of the Sandwich Guards.
 In 1884 he was instrumental in building a large Casino on School Street (now gone).